ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Once a regression is confirmed, usually we have two choices to resolve it and we are under time pressure to do so:

-1. Release an exact revert (“revert”).
+1. Release an exact revert ("revert").
-2. Analyse the reason for the regression and try to amend the regressing update to fix that (“pushing ahead”).
+2. Analyse the reason for the regression and try to amend the regressing update to fix that ("pushing ahead").

-By definition, a regression occurs as a failure in quality of the original fix together with a failure of QA (“failing factors”).
+By definition, a regression occurs as a failure in quality of the original fix together with a failure of QA ("failing factors").
 Pushing ahead under time pressure is unlikely to resolve either of these issues, so we risk further regression by doing so.